-On this day, for the first time in many days, there was glorious sunshine, which meant the rain gear could stay in the pack!
+On this day, for the first time in many days, there was glorious sunshine, which meant the rain gear could stay in my pack!
 I was so excited about this bright day that I misread my watch and rose an hour early.
-I put that extra time to good use by thoroughly reading the guidebook (Henry Stedman’s “Coast to Coast Path”) directions for our route today.
-Lillian, our host at Barn House served a wonderful breakfast.
-I bid good-bye to my new friends who were traveling in the opposite direction and was off to meet Deb, Kait and Hannah at their campsite.
+I put that extra time to good use by thoroughly reading Henry Stedman’s “Coast to Coast Path”, our guidebook, for directions on our route today before Lillian, our host at Barn House served a wonderful breakfast.
+I bid good-bye to my new friends who were traveling in the opposite direction and was off to meet the Vermonters, Deb, Kait and Hannah, at their campsite.

-As we were hiking together today, we first walked out of Orton, noticing that many more scarecrows were on display for the big festival.
-Soon we were back on the moors and fells looking back at Orton in the distance.
+Hiking together, we first walked out of Orton, noticing that many more scarecrows were now on display for the big festival.
+Soon we were again on the moors and fells looking back at Orton in the distance.

 Once on Crosby Ravensworth Fell, we found the path to be quite rocky.